aditijoshi613/Retrieval-Augmented-Generation/README.md

 ### 5. **Query Expansion via Subquery Generation**
 - Another level of query expansion is implemented by breaking down customer queries into multiple subqueries, further enhancing the ability to retrieve pertinent information.

+### 6. **Re-ranking of relevant documents using a Cross Encodern**
+- Retrieved documents are reranked using a Cross Encoder for providing better context to the LLM.

-### 6. The results are compiled and presented in a **dataframe** format, with relevant policy documents and generated answers.
+### 7. The results are compiled and presented in a **dataframe** format, with relevant policy documents and generated answers.
 Below is a screenshot of the result compilation:

 ![Results Compilation](results_compilation.png)